mukeshmohanan/stunnel-pqc-oqsprovider/README.md

 ```
 ### Stunnel configuration

+Classical RSA signed Certificates are used in the stunnel instances in this implementation , which means kem is handled using PQC algorithm not the authentication piece

+Kyber768 would be the preffered algorithm used be the stunnel service for TLS handshake ,eg; as shown below which is included in both config file

+== curve = kyber768:frodo640shake:x25519_kyber512:x25519 ==

 #### Server side config

-#Classical RSA signed Certificates are used in the stunnel instances , which means kem is handled using PQC algorithm not the authentication piece

-#Kyber768 would be the preffered algorithm used be the stunnel service for TLS handshake

 ```
 aishwaryanarayanan@Aishwaryas-MBP oqs % cat stunnel-5.70/src/stunnel.conf